 There is a safer path forward.
-New York City should secure the closed Lincoln Correctional Facility at West 110th Street as a site for women and gender-expansive people that is separate from men.
-In the 2019 Borough-Based Jails Points of Agreement reached between the Office of the Mayor and the New York City Council, the City agreed to explore the feasibility of a more centrally located, standalone center.
-The Lincoln Correctional Facility in Harlem, closed since 2019, meets this criteria.
+New York City should transform the closed Lincoln Correctional Facility at West 110th Street into a Women's Center for Justice.
+In the 2019 Borough-Based Jails Points of Agreement reached between the Office of the Mayor and the New York City Council, the City agreed to explore the feasibility of a more centrally located, stand-alone center for women.vi The Lincoln Correctional Facility in Harlem, closed since 2019, meets this criteria.

 - More accessible.
 Lincoln at 31-33 West 110th Street in Harlem is more easily accessible than Kew Gardens to the communities with the highest number of admissions to Rosie's.
 There are several subway and bus routes near the building.
-In addition, Harlem is home to many community-based service providers and faith-based organizations that specifically serve justice-involved women and families.
-These groups, including Exodus Transitional Community, Greenhope Services for Women, and Osborne Association, can help provide a continuum of care that promotes successful reentry. - More readily available.
-Based on recent renovations of Crossroads and Horizon juvenile facilities which took 18 months, vii Lincoln could be repurposed more quickly than - the five-year timeline for new construction of Kew Gardens.
-New construction of the Kew Gardens facility will not be completed for five more years.
-Significant renovations of Crossroads and Horizon juvenile detention facilities were completed in 18 months, indicating that renovations of Lincoln could be completed more quickly than the projected 5-year timeline for completing new construction of the Kew Gardens facility.
-The sooner that women and gender-expansive people can be moved out of Rosie's. - Potentially less expensive.
-A repurposing budget for Lincoln could be tens of millions of dollars lower than the budget for new construction of the Kew Gardens facility, if such renovations are similar to renovation costs per square foot at Crossroads and Horizon, which were \$500/square foot cheaper than Kew Gardens.
+In addition, Harlem is home to many community-based service providers that specifically serve justice-involved women and families.
+These groups, including Exodus Transitional Community, Project Green Hope, and Osborne Association, can help provide a continuum of care that promotes successful reentry. - More readily available.
+Based on recent renovations of Crossroads and Horizon juvenile facilities which took 18 months, vii Lincoln could be renovated more quickly than the five-year timeline for new construction of Kew Gardens.
+New construction of the Kew Gardens facility will not be completed for five years.
+Significant renovations of Crossroads and Horizon juvenile detention facilities were completed in 18 months, indicating that renovations of Lincoln and Bayview could be completed more quickly than the projected 5year timeline for completing new construction of the Kew Gardens facility.
+The sooner that women and gender-expansive people can be moved out of the dangerous and dilapidated jails on Rikers Island and into a neighborhood-based, stand-alone center, the better. - Potentially less expensive.
+A renovation budget for Lincoln could be tens of millions of dollars lower than the budget for new construction of the Kew Gardens facility, if such renovations are similar to renovation costs per square foot at Crossroads and Horizon, which \$500/square foot cheaper than Kew Gardens.
 New construction of the Kew Gardens facility is projected to cost between \$1,820 and \$2,184 per square foot.
-The City's per square foot cost for significant renovations at Crossroads and Horizon was lower, at approximately \$1,358 to \$1,619 per square foot.
-If approximately 120,000 GSF of Kew Gardens is dedicated to women and gender-expansive people, the estimate of this share of construction costs is between \$218 to \$261 million.
-Many site-specific factors such as design plans or state of the building will impact actual repurposing costs for Lincoln.
+The City's per square foot cost for significant renovations at Crossroads and Horizon was lower, at approximately \$1,358 to \$1,619 per square foot.ix If approximately 120,000 GSF of Kew Gardens is dedicated to women and gender-expansive people, the estimate of this share of construction costs is between \$218 to \$261 million.
+Many site-specific factors - such as design plans or state of the building - will impact actual renovation costs for Lincoln.